ronaldtclark/wdi12-hw7-jquery-harry-potter/README.md

 - Use jQuery method `show` to reveal all of your belongings with a class of secret (give an argument of 'slow' - to see this function in action)
 - Accident!
 You transmogrified your pet's leash into half cabbage
   - add the class cabbage to your pet's leash.
 Do not replace your pet's leash's original class.
 Your pet, which also has the same class should remain unaffected
-  - add an attribute of `color:CHARTREUSE;` in your `main.css` for all elements that have a class of cabbage
+  - add an attribute of `color: chartreuse;` in your `style.css` for all elements that have a class of cabbage
 - Fix your pet's leash by removing the class of cabbage (be sure to keep your pet's leash's original class)

 <hr>